dotnet/vscode-csharp/test-plan.md

   * "latest" - The file containing the information about the latest CI build (https://roslynomnisharp.blob.core.windows.net/releases/versioninfo.txt), must be downloaded and accordingly the latest CI build from the "master" branch of omnisharp-roslyn should be downloaded and installed.
 If the installation is successful, the server must start and the OmniSharp path must include the .omnisharp folder followed by the version name and the executable.
 Eg: If the latest version is `1.29.2-beta.62`, the path displayed on Windows should be `.omnisharp/1.29.2-beta.62/OmniSharp.exe`.
   * All the above configurations should work, with and without setting the useMono option on Linux
   * The above behavior should be exhibited when a new vscode window is opened, as well as if the setting is modified and a "Restart OmniSharp"(Ctrl+Shift+P --> OmniSharp: Restart OmniSharp) is performed.

+####  Status Bar Item
+The status bar item(s) must appear on the left side of the VS Code's status bar
+* When the extension is setting up the dependencies, the status bar item should show "Downloading packages"/"Installing packages".
+* Once the server has started, there should be two status bar items - one with a green flame (indicating that the OmniSharp server is running) and another with a folder icon and the name of the currently selected project/solution.
+Clicking on this element should show a command palette menu to select other projects/solution in the workspace.

 [1] For example,
 ```